Cavaliers vs. Knicks Injury Report Today - April 18

 Watch Cavaliers vs. Knicks with Fubo!

-These two teams match up for the second straight game after the Knicks defeated the Cavaliers 101-97 on Saturday.
-Jalen Brunson's team-leading 27 points led the Knicks to the victory.
-Donovan Mitchell had 38 points for the Cavaliers.
+The Knicks beat the Cavaliers 101-97 on Saturday when they last played.
+Jalen Brunson led the Knicks to the victory with a team-high 27 points.
+Donovan Mitchell notched 38 points in the Cavaliers' loss.

-Rep your team with officially licensed Cavaliers gear!
-Head to Fanatics to find jerseys, shirts, and much more.

 Cleveland Cavaliers Injury Report Today